michaellee4/Rubik-s-Cube/README.md

 * Shift + u/d/l/r/f/b - Performs an inverse cube rotation based on the standard notation

 ## Notes
 * Currently, the solver is not fully working.
-Eventually this will implement Thistlewaite's algorithm which guarantees a solve in under 52 moves.
+Eventually, this will implement Thistlewaite's algorithm which guarantees a solve in under 52 moves.